evertonsmotta/evertonsmotta/README.md

 I'm Everton!
 Passionate about Management and Information Technology.

-- 🌱 Currently studying Software Engineering at [École 42](https://www.42porto.com/).
+- 🌱 Currently studying Computer Science at [École 42](https://www.42porto.com/).
 - 🖖 I hope the projects I'll share here will contribute to the community's growth.
 - 👨‍💻 Open to job opportunity.